Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 Plyometric pull-ups add a plyometric (jump training) aspect to the exercise, which helps to increase power, explosiveness, and speed.

-To perform this exercise, you start in a dead hang position, then explosively pull yourself up, then jump up before returning to the dead hang position.
+To perform this exercise, you start in a dead hang position, then explosively pull yourself up, and then jump up before returning to the dead hang position.

 For beginners, it is important to start with an appropriate level of difficulty and progress slowly.